ikuchmin/jmix-microservice/README.md

 - **admin-service** - a module that uses Spring Boot Admin for monitoring Spring Boot applications and using the Spring Boot Actuator module in the background.
 - **admin-jmix-service** - a JMIX module that giving UI to manage resources like employees, departments, organizations.
+- **admin-react-service** - an Admin React module that giving UI to manage resources like employees, departments, organizations.
 - **config-service** - a module that uses Spring Cloud Config Server for running configuration server in the `native` mode.
 The configuration files are placed on the classpath.
 - **discovery-service** - a module that depending on the example it uses Spring Cloud Netflix Eureka as an embedded discovery server.
 - **gateway-service** - a module that Spring Cloud Gateway for running Spring Boot application that acts as a proxy/gateway in our architecture.